dfds-frontend/sample-s3bucket-hosted-content/README.md

 9. Push the code and wait for the pipeline to finish.
 The pipeline will output the address of the bucket.
 You can view the file in the browser by pasting the the address http://app-name.s3.eu-central-1.amazonaws.com/index.html in the address bar.

+## Adding more staging environment
+Adding a new staging environment is as simple as creating a new folder under /infrastructure/environments/your_environment_name
+The easiest way to create the new folder is by copying the content of /infrastructure/environments/staging into your new folder /infrastructure/environments/your_environment_name.
+Then finally updating the inputs section inside /infrastructure/environments/your_environment_name/terragrunt.hcl